 - Public liability: A broad area of personal injury law, public liability covers a range of injuries.
 From slip-and-falls at the supermarket to psychological injuries, you may have the foundation of a claim if your injury was caused by the negligence of another.
 If the owner or proprietor of a public space has failed to expend the right amount of care to protect the safety of their customers, they will likely be held responsible.

 Most important to know is that there are strict time limits to bring any type of claim, ranging from 28 days to three years.

-If you or someone you know has any questions regarding a recent injury or possible personal injury claim, please do not hesitate to contact our Compensation Lawyers Sydney today.
+If you or someone you know has any questions regarding a recent injury or possible personal injury claim, please do not hesitate to contact our Sydney personal injury lawyers today.
 They will have the experience, training and legal savvy to advocate for you and ensure you receive the compensation you deserve.